 In joining our distance learning postgraduate course in Dementia Studies, you will become part of an international, multi-disciplinary community of students and academics, committed to creating change and improving dementia practice and the experiences of living with dementia.Read more about Dementia Studies

 A Professional Doctorate in Education is rewarding and challenging, and can even be a life-changing experience.
 At Stirling, you will join a multi-professional group of students and academics focussing on research that has a beneficial impact on professional practice and policy.Read more about Doctorate in Education (EdD)

 Education Studies and TESOL is the ideal option for students with some teaching experience or education who wish to study a postgraduate degree with a strong education element as well as a focus on Teaching English to Speaker of Other Languages (TESOL).
 The design of the course makes it particularly attractive to students who may wish to teach other subjects as well as English.
 Students also benefit from visits to local schools to learn about the pastoral role of teachers.Read more about Education Studies and TESOL

 The MSc in Educational Leadership is a practice-based Master’s programme for aspiring school leaders and managers which contributes to the development of their knowledge and understanding, enabling them to articulate informed strategic vision, values and aims in relation to professional practice.
 The full programme encompasses three stages: Middle Leadership, Into Headship and In Headship.

-The programme has been designed and developed in partnership with SCEL and other stakeholders across the education community and is accredited by the General Teaching Council for Scotland (GTCS).Read more about Educational Leadership (with Specialist Qualification for Headship)
+The programme has been designed and developed in partnership with SCEL and other stakeholders across the education community and is accredited by the General Teaching Council for Scotland (GTCS).Read more about Educational Leadership (leading to Specialist Qualification for Headship)

 This innovative course prepares you for doctoral studies in Education through taught modules and a dissertation.
 You learn the skills of research, from conception, through to design, methodology and data collection, to analysis, interpretation and dissemination.
 Active researchers teach you in an Institute at the forefront of educational research.
 You will be closely involved with the Institute’s research activity and have expert guidance while writing your dissertation.Read more about Educational Research